Robin Hood and the Golden Arrow

-"Robin Hood and the Golden Arrow" is Child ballad 152.
+"Robin Hood and the Golden Arrow" (Roud 3994, Child 152) is an English folk song, part of the Robin Hood canon.
 It features an archery competition for a golden (or silver) arrow that has long appeared in Robin Hood tales, but it is the oldest recorded one where Robin's disguise prevents his detection.

 Synopsis

 The sheriff of Nottingham complains to King Richard of Robin Hood.
 The king declares that the sheriff is his sheriff and must catch him.
 The sheriff decides to trap him with an archery contest, where the prizes would be arrows with golden and silver heads.
 Robin decides to compete, despite a warning from David of Doncaster that it is a trap, though he does order the Merry Men to attend in great number and disguised.
 Robin goes in disguise and wins, escaping without being recognized.
 At Little John's advice, a letter is written to the sheriff and shot into his hall, telling the truth.

 Archery contests in Robin Hood tales

 There are many archery contests in the legends of Robin Hood, but many of them are clearly derived from this source, as in Howard Pyle's The Merry Adventures of Robin Hood.
 Other variants are more closely related to the older contest included in A Gest of Robyn Hode, where they are recognized and must fight free.